jtwaleson/buildpacks-for-docker/README.md

 TODO
 ===
-- properly parse the start command from the buildpack or the Procfile, it's now hardcoded to hello-world.py
 - allow specification of S3 buckets as the source code location (instance roles can be defined for ECS)
 - allow specification of local files as the source code location
 - include all major buildpacks